second-state/WasmEdge-WASINN-examples/tflite-birds_v1-image/README.md

-# Mobilenet Example For WASI-NN with PyTorch Backend
+# Mobilenet Example For WASI-NN with Tensorflow Lite Backend

 This package is a high-level Rust bindings for [wasi-nn] example of Mobilenet with Tensorflow Lite backend.